tobiaseriksson/spring-graphql-simple-demo/README.md

 ## Classes and Design
 The Spring Boot application can be found in App.java

-The very simple http client applicatin can be found in HttpClient.java
+The very simple http client application can be found in HttpClient.java

 ## Building & Running
 Well...